Serbia – EC Library Guide on Country Knowledge

 The implementation was conducted in 27 EU Member States, as well as in Albania, Montenegro, The Republic of North Macedonia, Serbia and Turkey.
 This year a part of the MPM has also been piloted in Bosnia and Herzegovina and Moldova.
 This project, under a preparatory action of the European Parliament, was supported by a grant awarded by the European Commission to the Centre for Media Pluralism and Media Freedom (CMPF) at the European University Institute.

-- Progress towards meeting the economic criteria for EU accession – The EU Commission’s 2023 assessments
+Progress towards meeting the economic criteria for EU accession – The EU Commission’s 2024 assessments

-European Commission: Directorate-General for Economic and Financial Affairs, Publications Office of the European Union, 2023.
+European Commission: Directorate-General for Economic and Financial Affairs, Progress towards meeting the economic criteria for EU accession – The EU Commission’s 2024 assessments, Publications Office of the European Union, 2024, https://data.europa.eu/doi/10.2765/742649

-In this Institutional Paper the Directorate General for Economic and Financial Affairs brings together into a single document the economic chapters of the European Commission's country reports for the ten enlargement countries Albania, Bosnia and Herzegovina, Georgia, North Macedonia, Kosovo, Moldova, Montenegro, Serbia, Turkey and Ukraine.The annual country reports assess progress achieved in the Western Balkan countries and Turkey in advancing the necessary political and economic reforms as well as the legal transformation in line with the EU accession criteria.
-For Georgia, Moldova and Ukraine the annual country reports are released for the first time and assess the level of compliance with the EU accession criteria.
-The European Commission adopted the country reports on 8 November 2023 as part of its 2023 Enlargement Package.
+In this Institutional Paper the Directorate General for Economic and Financial Affairs brings together into a single document the economic chapters of the European Commission's country reports for the ten enlargement countries Albania, Bosnia and Herzegovina, Georgia, North Macedonia, Kosovo, Moldova, Montenegro, Serbia, Türkiye and Ukraine.The annual country reports assess progress achieved in advancing the necessary political and economic reforms as well as the legal transformation in line with the EU accession criteria.
+The European Commission adopted the country reports on 30 October 2024 as part of its 2024 Enlargement Package.
 The purpose of this Institutional Paper is to facilitate the work of those scholars, researchers and analysts who are mainly interested in the economic aspects of the enlargement process.
 As such, it represents only a part of the overall progress made by the enlargement countries towards meeting the accession criteria.
-A proper full-fledged assessment of progress made under all examined aspects can be found in the 2023 reports, i.e. the Commission staff working documents for each of the countries. - R&I cooperation with Serbia
+A proper full-fledged assessment of progress made under all examined aspects can be found in the 2024 reports, i.e. the Commission staff working documents for each of the countries. -

 European Commission: Directorate-General for Research and Innovation, Publications Office of the European Union, 2022.